text © Don Davis

 The first V-2 and the dawn of the Space Age

-The developments leading to launchers capable of lifting spacecraft have their origins in weapons development.
+The developments leading to rockets capable of lifting spacecraft have their origins in weapons development.
 Technology is available, as is much of everything, to destroy or to build.
 The use of rockets to explore space later became the means of understanding many things formally unknown to us, giving us the insight to ask more questions of the Universe.
 A historic benchmark on our path to this knowledge was the first successful flight of the 'V-2' rocket on October 3, 1942, the day the rocket graduated from a firework to a vehicle.

 Because of a vivid recollection